soofstad/react-oauth2-pkce/README.md

 ### Fails to compile with Next.js

-This library expects to have a `localStorage` available.
+This library expects to have a `localStorage` (or `sessionStorage`) available.
 That is not the case when compiling Next.js projects serverside.
 See: https://github.com/soofstad/react-oauth2-pkce/discussions/90 for a solution.

 ### Error `Bad authorization state...`

 This is most likely to happen if the authentication at the identity provider got aborted in some way.
 You might also see the error `Expected  to find a '?code=' parameter in the URL by now.
 Did the authentication get aborted or interrupted?` in the console.

 First of all, you should handle any errors the library throws.
 Usually, hinting at the user reload the page is enough.

 Some known causes for this is that instead of logging in at the auth provider, the user "Registers" or "Reset password" or something similar instead.
 Any such functions should be handled outside of this library, with separate buttons/links than the Login-button.

 ### After redirect back from auth provider with `?code`, no token request is made